The State Department launches a new way for ordinary Americans to resettle refugees

 When the Ghafoori family arrived in the U.S., they had never even heard of Alabama.

 "When they showed us the pictures, I liked it.
-And now that we are here, we like it a lot," Sharifa Ghafoori told NPR in Dari through an interpreter earlier this year.
+And now that we are here, we like it a lot," Sharifa Ghafoori told NPR in Dari through an interpreter last year.
 "This is the best place for us, and we are not going anywhere."

 Sharifa and Homayoon Ghafoori fled Kabul last year with their six kids.
 He had worked as a security guard at the U.S. Embassy.
 They had no friends or family in the U.S. But that changed pretty quickly once they arrived in Huntsville, Ala. early last year.